thewolmer/Wetty-Weather-App/README.md

 # Wetty Weather APP

-Know the weather at your long distance love's home.
+Know the mood of weather at your long distance love's home.
 I was bored and wanted to learn making API requests using Axios, this wetty app is the result of that.

 ## License